kemra102/nagios-plugins/check_service/README.md

 * systemd
 * upstart
 * supervisord
+* chef-server-ctl
+* opscode-manage-ctl
+* opscode-analytics-ctl

 The `systemd` & `upstart` init types are selected automatically based on the distro being ran.

 The init type for a check can be overridden using the `-i` option.

-> NOTE: This is the only way to check a `supervisord` service.
+> NOTE: This is the only way to check a `supervisord` service or any of the Chef Omnibus related services.

 Example usage: